darkchild2112/Benchmark/README.md

 # String Calculator

 This project is a C# class library built using .NET 9 that provides an 'Add' method for summing numbers from a delimited string.
-The solution was written using TDD (Test Driven Development) using an xunit project.
+The solution was written using TDD (Test Driven Development) and used the xUnit test framework.

 ## Add Method Features
 - Handles numbers separated by commas (`,`) or new lines (`\n`).